tchoutri/pg-entity/README.md

 * The serialisation/deserialisation part is left to the consumer, so you have to go with your own FromRow/ToRow instances.
   You are encouraged to adopt data types that model your business, rather than restrict yourself with the limits of what a SQL schema can represent.
-Use a intermediate data access object (DAO) that can easily be serialised and deserialised in a SQL schema, to and from which you will morph your business data-types.
+Use a intermediate data access object (DAO) that can easily be serialised and deserialised to and from a SQL schema, to and from which you will morph your business data-types.
 * Escape hatches are provided at every level.
-The types that are manipulated are Query for which an IsString instance exists.
+The types that are manipulated are Query for which an `IsString` instance exists.
-  Don't force yourself to use the higher-level API if the combinators work for you, and if those don't either, “Just Write SQL“™.
+  Don't force yourself to use the higher-level API if the combinators work for you, and if those don't either, “Just Write SQL”™.

 Its dependency footprint is optimised for my own setups, and as such it makes use of [text][text], [vector][vector], [pg-transact][pg-transact] and [relude][relude].